 - use tools like Google Alerts to track mentions of their company

-- claim their Google My Business (GMB) listing, Facebook and other social media accounts, and any specialty listing sites so a business can engage with customers and build their reputation
+- claim their Google Business Profile (GBP) listing, Facebook and other social media accounts, and any specialty listing sites so a business can engage with customers and build their reputation

 It’s also imperative agencies encourage SMBs to ask customers to leave reviews about their experience on popular review platforms and share positive online reviews across their online properties.